 ABSTRACT

 Livestock antibiotic usage has been suggested as a driver of antimicrobial resistance in human and in livestock populations.
 This has contributed to the implementation of antibiotic stewardship programs aiming to curtail usage of livestock antibiotics.
-However, the possible consequences of livestock antibiotic curtailment on human health are poorly understood.
+However, the impact of livestock antibiotic curtailment on human health are not well understood.
 In particular, there is the potential for increases in the carriage of foodborne pathogens such as Salmonella spp. in livestock due to a loss of antibiotic pressure, and subsequent increases in human foodborne disease.
 Here we use a mathematical model fitted to four relevant case studies, ampicillin and tetracycline usage in fattening pig and broiler poultry populations respectively, to explore the impact of curtailing livestock antibiotic usage on both antibiotic-sensitive and antibiotic-resistant salmonellosis in humans.

 The study identified increases in the daily incidence of salmonellosis and a decrease in the proportion of resistant salmonellosis following livestock antibiotic curtailment.
-The extent of these increases in foodborne disease ranged from negligible, to controllable through interventions to target the farm-to-fork pathway.
-This study provides a motivating example of one of many plausible scenarios following livestock antibiotic curtailment and suggests that even if increases in human foodborne disease are observed, an adequate focus on ensuring good farm-to-fork hygiene and livestock biosecurity is sufficient to mitigate the negative human health consequences of livestock antibiotic curtailment.
+The extent of these increases in foodborne disease ranged from negligible to moderate but controllable through interventions targeting the farm-to-fork pathway.
+This study provides a motivating example of one of many plausible scenarios following livestock antibiotic curtailment and suggests that even if increases in human foodborne disease are observed, an adequate focus on ensuring good farm-to-fork hygiene and livestock biosecurity could be sufficient to mitigate any negative human health consequences of livestock antibiotic curtailment.

 INTRODUCTION